goddard-soccer/goddard-soccer.github.io/_pages/rosters.md

 </div>
 <div class="card-body" markdown=1>
 These are not the final rosters, this a preliminary cut for exec team purposes.
 Balancing will occur after more sign ups :D

+Generally speaking we are trying to retain previous teams, but
 </div>
 </div>